numpy/numpy/doc/release/time_based_proposal.rst

 ============

 This document proposes some enhancements for numpy and scipy releases.
-Successive numpy and scipy releases are too far appart from a time point of view - some people who are in the numpy release team feel that it cannot improve without a bit more formal release process.
+Successive numpy and scipy releases are too far apart from a time point of view - some people who are in the numpy release team feel that it cannot improve without a bit more formal release process.
 The main proposal is to follow a time-based release, with expected dates for code freeze, beta and rc.
-The goal is two folds: make release more predictible, and move the code forward.
+The goal is two folds: make release more predictable, and move the code forward.

 Rationale
 =========